 Not too long ago, chatbots were a bit niche.
 You’d see the odd one pop up, but generally speaking they were as thick as champ (Irish for “really stupid”).
 They have rapidly grown in popularity and are getting not only smarter, but also more useful; suggesting products and allowing for order completion right within the chat itself.

-What attributes of headless CMS did your team like or dislike?
+What attributes of going headless did your team like or dislike?

 The team loved the technology freedom and having 100% ownership over the presentation layer.
 This allows us to fully optimize the frontend for performance, which in turn makes sites score higher with search and ensures users have a great experience.